Sports Prediction Market Apps

 Legal challenges move to federal court

-Ongoing lawsuits between state regulators and prediction market operators highlighted the debate over whether sports contracts should be treated as gambling or federally regulated event contracts.
+Ongoing lawsuits between state regulators and prediction market operators highlighted whether sports contracts should be treated as gambling or federally regulated event contracts.

-Nevada Court Ruling Against Prediction Market Firm – A Nevada court dissolved a preliminary injunction that had protected prediction market operations, instead ruling that certain firms offering sports event contracts fall under state gaming laws.
+Nevada Court Ruling Against Prediction Market Firm – A Nevada court dissolved a preliminary injunction, ruling that certain firms offering sports event contracts fall under state gaming laws.

 September 2025